mattcrest/jquery-smartstick/README.md

 Smart Stick
 =================

-Fixed position an element with top and bottom limits inside a container.
+Fixed position any element or `div` with top and bottom limits inside a container.